eranif/codelite/docs/docs/plugins/dap.md

 ### Default C++ workspace
 ---

-- Open the project settings
+- Open the project settings.
-- Select the `General` tab
+- Select the `General` tab.
-- Under the `Debugger` section, click on the drop down control and chaneg the debugger
+- Under the `Debugger` section, click on the drop-down control and change the debugger.

 ### File system workspace
 ---

-- Open the workspace settings
+- Open the workspace settings.
-- Select the `General` tab
+- Select the `General` tab.
-- Change the debugger from the `Debugger` drop down control
+- Choose a debugger from the `Debugger` drop-down control.

  [1]: https://microsoft.github.io/debug-adapter-protocol/